- What is the purpose of the Fund for Vocations?

 - Can the Fund for Vocations issue me a partial grant to defray some of my debt, so I can remain in the secular world to fundraise and work to pay down a smaller balance?

 No. The Fund for Vocations provides grants for “last mile” debt relief.
 We only make grants in cases where our funding is the difference between entering and not entering.
 Our objective is to get as many eligible applicants into formation as quickly as possible.
-Grant-making that still requires recipients to delay formation would not advance that objective.

 Prospective applicants should read all the pages available under the menu “For Grant Applicants” to fully inform themselves about the requirements for application.